earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster06-crop-raster.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster06-crop-raster/open-raster-1.png" title="lidar chm plot" alt="lidar chm plot" width="90%" />

-## Open vector layer
+## Open Vector Layer

-Next, let's open up a vector layer that contains the crop extent that we want to use to crop our data.
-To open a shapefile we use the `readOGR()` function.
+Next, let's open up a vector layer that contains the crop extent that you want to use to crop your data.
+To open a shapefile you use the `readOGR()` function.